codehsbooks/introcs/Basic-Data-Structures/intro-to-grids.md

 #### Structure of a grid

 Before we can start using our grid, we need to understand the structure of the grid.
 Using our above example of a grid with 2 rows and 3 columns, the indexes of each element are laid out like below.

-**Note: The indexes are written as (row, column).**
+**Note: Remember that indexes start from 0, not 1.**
 <table>
   <tr>
     <td> (0, 0) </td>